immijimmi/recurfaces/README.md

 Only one chain of recurfaces should be rendered to each external destination.
 If you have two or more separate chains  that you want to render to a single destination, merge them by making a new blank recurface (no surface, and a `.render_position` of `(0, 0)`) and adding both chains as children of that recurface.

+### The Render Pipeline

+Recurface objects each store a render pipeline which dictates the steps carried out in that specific object's render process.
+The default pipeline simply applies the surfaces from child recurfaces to the current object's surface, and then caches that composited surface for re-use next frame if no changes which affect the rendered image are made in the interim; this will not require customisation in most cases.

+Through this rendering pipeline it is possible to apply filters which make last-minute modifications to a recurface's surface when it is being rendered - this can include pasting additional layers onto the working copy of the surface, scaling and rotating it, etc. Filters can be created by importing the PipelineFilter class and passing a function which receives and returns a surface object into its constructor.

+- Since the render pipeline is applied to the recurface's stored surface, any recurfaces which themselves have no surface will not implement their pipeline during rendering

+## General Guidelines

+The recurfaces library is designed such that when a top-level recurface is rendered to a destination, the entire chain underneath it is handled automatically.
+In order for this to function seamlessly, it is highly recommended to observe the following rules:

+- Only one chain of recurfaces should be rendered to each external destination.
+If you have two or more separate chains that you want to render to a single destination, merge them by making a new blank recurface (no surface, and a `.render_position` of `(0, 0)`) and adding them both as children of that recurface
+- If, during runtime, you wish to change the render destination of a top-level recurface to a new destination, or wish to make visual modifications to the render destination through means other than via that recurface chain (resizing it, rendering other surfaces to it etc.), call `.flag_destination()` on the top-level recurface to notify it of the changes to its destination before its next render
+  - This is not necessary if you are attaching a previously top-level recurface as a child on a different recurface chain, rather than directly rendering that recurface to a new destination
+  - Once a recurface is no longer rendering to a destination, that destination will have to be managed manually from that point onwards if it remains in use.
+    If (for example) a new recurface will be rendered to it, the destination must first be cleared and updated manually
+- If you are modifying a recurface's stored surface in place (rather than replacing it outright), call `.flag_surface()` on that recurface to notify it of these modifications before it is next rendered

+## Optimisation Tips

+###### WIP